eggya/bitmap_editor/README.md

 **Colour pixel:**
 Colours the pixel (INT X, INT Y) with colour STR C.
-Accepted range is from 1 to max canvas width/height or 250 whichever greater.
+Accepted range is from 1 to max canvas width/height.
 Accepted colour is a single capital letter of A - Z.
 ```sh
     > L X Y C